 Some of these methods of sustainable farming are just common sense, especially when you lived in a small community in the middle ages and didn’t have the ability to import truckloads of fertilizer or foods from another hemisphere.
 You HAD to be sustainable or the community would fail.
 You couldn’t take more than you put back into the system or it would collapse.

 What we do is grounded in this way and it feels good.
 We want you to feel that as well.
 Heck, we’d love it if the world would take these principles to heart.
 Wouldn’t that be great?

 We offer monthly farm tours with the option of taking a class at the same time.

-We are co-founders and supporters of the Waller country co-op and Rick co-founded Urban Harvest, Houston’s community garden program providing organic local backyard education and training.
+We are co-founders and supporters of the Waller country co-op and Rick co-founded Urban Harvest, Houston’s community garden program providing local backyard education and training.

 We support our neighboring farmers to learn and change their farms into sustainable farms.